erdogant/distfit/docs/source/Performance.rst

 Probability Density Function fitting
 -------------------------------------

 To measure the goodness of fit of *pdfs*, we will evaluate multiple *pdfs* using the **RSS** metrics.
 The goodness of fit scores are stored in ``dist.summary``.
-In this example, we will **not** specify any distribution but only provide the emperical data to the model.
+In this example, we will **not** specify any distribution but only provide the empirical data to the model.

 .. code:: python